-Drugs, alcohol and tobacco use will never been completely removed from society and there will always be a need for prevention and treatment activities.
-Indeed the use of the internet and rise of new psychoactive drugs mean that information about substances become ever more important.
-Further, there is a need for work with parents and carers in terms of their own behaviours and attitudes, particularly in relation to alcohol, which may have an impact on the choices that young people make.
+Drugs, alcohol and tobacco use will never been completely removed from society.
+There will always be a need for prevention and treatment activities.
+Use of the Internet and the rise of new psychoactive drugs mean that information about substances become ever more important.
+There is a need for work with parents and carers in terms of their own behaviours and attitudes.
+This is mainly in relation to alcohol, which may have an impact on the choices that young people make.

 In recent years, Calderdale saw an emerging trend of heroin and methamphetamines use in under 21 year olds.
 However the numbers are low and it appears restricted to certain population groups.
 We are concerned that we are not seeing young people seeking treatment for New psychoactive substances (NPS) use.
 Anecdotal evidence tells us that these drugs are being used in Calderdale and an up to date local needs assessment of young people's drug use is an identified gap.

 Key considerations linked to the known evidence base (what works?)

 The National Institute Clinical Excellence (NICE) have published a suite of good practice recommendations.
 This is within the prevention and treatment element of young people’s drug, alcohol and tobacco use:

 - Reducing substance misuse among vulnerable children and young people ;

 - Drug misuse in over 16s: psychosocial interventions ;